Linwei-Chen/FDConv/README.md

 ## Contact

-If you encounter any problems or bugs, please don't hesitate to contact me at [chenlinwei@bit.edu.cn](mailto:chenlinwei@bit.edu.cn).
+If you encounter any problems or bugs, please don't hesitate to contact me at [chenlinwei@bit.edu.cn](chenlinwei@bit.edu.cn), [charleschen2013@163.com](charleschen2013@163.com).
 To ensure effective assistance, please provide a brief self-introduction, including your name, affiliation, and position.
 If you would like more in-depth help, feel free to provide additional information such as your personal website link.
 I would be happy to discuss with you and offer support.